Hotmoka/hotmoka/tutorial/Takamaka.md

 side-effect of that call!
 In cases like this, Takamaka allows one to specify that a method is expected to have no side-effects on the visible state of the blockchain, but for the change of the balance of the caller.
-This is possible through the `takamaka.lang.View` annotation:
+This is possible through the `takamaka.lang.View` annotation.
+Import that class in the Java source and edit the declaration of `getCurrentInvestment()` as follows:

 ```java
 public @View BigInteger getCurrentInvestment() {